-You’ll be known as the organised, go-to event planner that knows how to make things happen when you get the data you need.
+You’ll be known as the organized, go-to event planner that knows how to make things happen when you get the data you need.
 Here’s how.

-When you’re planning an event for your business or workplace, you’ll have to juggle a lot of diverse opinions, requirements and preferences.
-Before you decide on that team-building exercise, offsite or Christmas party, send out a corporate event survey to gather all of the data you need to make an informed decision.
-Ask questions such as “Do you have any dietary restrictions?” or “Are there any questions you would like to be addressed at this event?”.
-Of course, you can customise your questions to be as specific as you like.
+When you’re planning an event for your business or workplace, you’ll have to juggle a lot of diverse opinions, requirements, and preferences.
+Before you decide on that team building exercise, offsite, or holiday party, send out a corporate event survey to gather all of the data you need to make an informed decision.
+Ask questions like, “Do you have any dietary restrictions?” or, “Are there any questions you would like to be addressed at this event?”
+Of course, you can customize your questions to be as specific as you’d like.

-You’ll need an accurate headcount to make sure you have enough canapés to go around.
-Send out a simple RSVP questionnaire to get the names, addresses, the number of people and any other information you need to accurately plan your event.
+You’ll need an accurate headcount in make sure you have enough canapés to go around.
+Send out a simple RSVP questionnaire to get the names, addresses, the number of people, and any other information you need to accurately plan your event.

 Even the most seasoned event planners can learn more about throwing amazing parties.
 After your event, use one of our event feedback questionnaires to hear how your event went.
-You can ask general questions such as “How unique was the event?” or more specific questions such as “What did you like about the entertainment event?”.
-We’ve got templates for entertainment, neighbourhood, professional events and more.
+You can ask general questions like, “How unique was the event?” or more specific questions such as, “What did you like about the entertainment event?”
+We’ve got templates for entertainment, neighborhood, and professional events and more.

 When people gather, it’s an event.
-Brunches, bowling nights, sales conferences and wedding receptions are all events that need planning.
-Ask about anything you want, from the preferred day to the colour scheme to what the signature drink should be.
-It’s fun and fast; you can send out a poll within a matter of minutes.
+Brunches, bowling nights, sales conferences, and wedding receptions are all events that need planning.
+Start out with a general event planning survey template, then customize it to exactly what you need.
+Ask about anything you want, from the preferred day, the color scheme, or what the signature drink should be.
+It’s fun and fast; you can send out a poll in just minutes.